sunaku/tork/README.markdown

     config.cache_classes = false

-To use SQLite3 as your test database, install its [in-memory database adapter][memory_test_fix].
+For older Rails, to use SQLite3 as your test database, install the [in-memory database adapter][memory_test_fix].
 Otherwise, you *might* face these errors:

 > SQLite3::BusyException: database is locked